ianmilliken/trifi/site/content/snapshots/beijing.md

 ---
-title: Beijing
-date: 2017-03-28T15:04:10Z
-teaser: >-
-  Beijing is a vast super-metropolis that we barely scratched the surface of.
-The streets burrow deep into the landscape and carve out a dynamic culture bustling with great food, fun people, and a million things to do...
-image: ""
 authors:
   - Clare
+city: Beijing
+country: China
+title: Beijing
+date: 2017-03-28T15:04:10.000Z
 tags:
   - Beijing
   - China
-city: Beijing
-country: China
+teaser: >-
+  Beijing is a vast super-metropolis that we barely scratched the surface of.
+  The streets burrow deep into the landscape and carve out a dynamic culture bustling with great food, fun people, and a million things to do...
+image: /img/Beijing_Hutong.jpg
 ---

 {{< 500px